akashacms/epub-guide/documents/5a-examining-grunt.html.md

     var config = grunt.config('config');
 ```

-The task can then proceed with calling AkashaCMS API functions, or referring to data in the site configuration.

-Finally, we register tasks with Grunt:
+Getting back to the Gruntfile, we register AkashaCMS and AkashaEPUB tasks with Grunt:

 ```
     grunt.loadNpmTasks('akashacms');
     grunt.loadNpmTasks('akashacms-epub');
 ```

-AkashaCMS provides a set of web-centric CSS stylesheets that we don't want anywhere near the EPUB file.
+The next step patches the stylesheet configuration to work for generating EPUB's.
+During the AkashaCMS config step, it added stylesheets to the `headerScripts` object that are for websites.
+We cannot use those stylesheets in an EPUB.
 To replace the AkashaCMS stylesheets with ones useful for EPUB, use this in-line task.
-It resets the configuration to use the stylesheets declared in `config.js`.
+It resets the configuration to use the stylesheets declared in `config.js` in the `akashacmsEPUB` object.

 ```
     grunt.registerTask('useEPUBStylesheets', function() {